Latest Country Reports

 The government did not set comprehensive standards for occupational health and safety.
 There is no state labor inspectorate.
 There were, however, 14 labor inspectors employed by state trade unions who have the right to issue improvement notices to government industries.
 According to the law, trade union inspectors cannot levy fines.

-In practice the government required its workers and many private sector employees to work 10 hours a day or a sixth day without compensation.
+The government required its workers and many private sector employees to work 10 hours a day or a sixth day without compensation.
 Reports indicated that many public sector employees worked at least a half-day on Saturdays.
 Laws governing overtime and holiday pay were not effectively enforced.
+By presidential decree, wages increased in January by 10 percent.
+In July the government reformed the labor code to provide benefits including bonus pay, reduced work hours, additional leave time, and eligibility for early retirement for work deemed hazardous.
+In September school teachers received an additional 10 percent wage increase.

 Construction workers and industrial workers in older factories often labored in unsafe environments and were not provided proper protective equipment.
 Some agricultural workers were subjected to environmental health hazards related to the application of defoliants in preparing cotton fields for mechanical harvesting.
 Workers did not have the right to remove themselves from work situations that endangered their health or safety without jeopardy to their continued employment.
-Work-related injury statistics were not available.
+Statistics regarding work-related injuries and fatalities were not available.